Siddhant1305/repobear-github-clone/README.md

 # **🚀 _Overview:_**

-RepoBear is a full-stack GitHub clone that enables users to host, manage, and collaborate on repositories efficiently.
+RepoBear is a full-stack GitHub clone enabling users to efficiently host, manage, and collaborate on repositories.
 The platform provides seamless version control, issue tracking, and code review functionalities, mirroring GitHub's core features.

 # **✨ _Features:_**